yomandawg/TIL/SSR/SSR.md

 * &rarr; cookie is issued by the `api server`
 * &rarr; `proxy` will communicate the cookie back to the browser

-* browser will think that it's communicating with the `render server`, instead, the `proxy` is invisibly sharing requests with the `api server`; the browser will believe that the cookie is being issued by the `render server`
+* browser will think that it's communicating with the `render server`.
+* The `proxy` is invisibly sharing requests with the `api server`; the browser will believe that the cookie is being issued by the `render server`

-* cookies instead of **JWT**
+* cookies instead of **JWT** reality
+  * no request body with `GET` request
+  * no rendered content as a response to the initial request
+  * the only thing that's attached to the request is *cookies*!

 | Browser | | Renderer |
 | :-: | :-: |:-: |